Get Started

 └── /samples # Sample features and meta

-Automatic installs and updates to the latest version of Gwen are enabled by default for JS projects.
+Automatic installs and updates to the latest version of Gwen are enabled by default for projects.
 You can disable them by setting the version

 field in the gwenWeb